Dknapik/website-academic/content/Teaching/UofTTeaching.md

   # Choose how many columns the section has.
 Valid values: 1 or 2.
   columns: '1'
 ---
-- Stay tuned for the second term (January 2021)
+- Please stay tuned for the second term.
+I am not working as a Teaching Assistant this Fall term.